-The main court feathers the soothing sounds of the courtyard fountain and offers comfort for both arrival and departure through the intimate scale of the gathering space.
+This main court features the soothing sounds of the courtyard fountain and offers comfort through the intimate scale of the gathering space.